sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 kubectl apply --prune -l deploy=sourcegraph -f generated-cluster --recursive
 ```

+We reommend that you [update the `./overlay-generate-cluster` script](#applying-manifests) to apply the generated manifests from the `generated-cluster` directory.

-We recommend that you update `kubectl-apply-all.sh` with your variant of the above command for [applying manifests](#applying-kubernetes-manifests).
+We also recommend that you commit your changes separately - see our [customization guide](#customizations) for more details.

 ### Provided overlays